keoughkath/AlleleAnalyzer/README.md

 # AlleleAnalyzer

 AlleleAnalyzer is a tool for designing personalized and allele-specific sgRNAs for general genome editing and optimizing pairs of sgRNAs for human therapeutic editing.
-This tool was formerly named ExcisionFinder, but ExcisionFinder is now a component of the larger AlleleAnalyzer tool.
+This tool was formerly named ExcisionFinder, but ExcisionFinder is now a component of the larger AlleleAnalyzer tool focused on paired sgRNA design.

 **Note**:  If you use this tool and find any issues or anything that is difficult to interpret, please send a message to this Github or to kathleen.keough at gladstone.ucsf.edu